 Additionally, the protocol should explain the method of contour detection (including an overlay image of contour and vesicle for each vesicle) and explain in detail the applied fluctuation analysis.
 A discussion of errors is also obligatory.
-Further instructions will be given during the experimental procedure.

 Chapter 3

 Safety provisions for workers